Eurasian lynx: East Asia

 Fossils of the Eurasian or a closely related Lynx species from the Late Pleistocene era and onward were excavated at various locations in the Japanese archipelago.
-Since no archaeological evidence after the Yayoi period was found, it was probably eradicated during the Jōmon period.
+Since no archaeological evidence dated after the Yayoi period has been found, it was probably extirpated from the Japanese archipelago during the Jōmon period.

 Behaviour and ecology

+Behavior

 Although they may hunt during the day when food is scarce, the Eurasian lynx is mainly nocturnal or crepuscular, and spends the day sleeping in dense thickets or other places of concealment.
 It lives solitarily as an adult.
 The hunting area of Eurasian lynx can be anything from 20 to 450 km2, depending on the local availability of prey.
 Males tend to hunt over much larger areas than females, which tend to occupy exclusive, rather than overlapping, hunting ranges.
 The Eurasian lynx can travel up to 20 km during one night, although about half this distance is more typical.
 They patrol regularly throughout all parts of their hunting range, using scent marks to indicate their presence to other individuals.
 As with other cats, its scent marks may consist of faeces, urine, or scrape marks, with the former often being left in prominent locations along the boundary of the hunting territory.

 Eurasian lynx makes a range of vocalizations, but is generally silent outside of the breeding season.
 They have been observed to mew, hiss, growl, and purr, and, like domestic cats, will "chatter" at prey that is just out of reach.
 Mating calls are much louder, consisting of deep growls in the male, and loud "meow-like" sounds in the female.
 Eurasian lynx are secretive, and because the sounds they make are very quiet and seldom heard, their presence in an area may go unnoticed for years.
 Remnants of prey or tracks on snow are usually observed long before the animal is seen.